echester/aoc2023/README.md

 A repo for my efforts for AoC 2023.
 Because I can't not.
 Argh.
 Here's what its all about: [[aoc2023](https://adventofcode.com)]

+Something about flow and automation in here.
+One day.

 ## Day 1 - ?
 _"It's easy to be enthusiastic at this point."_